 In re OEP Enterprises, Inc., 2019 USPQ2d 309323 (TTAB 2019) [precedential].
 In view of Applicant OEP's own utility patent, the Board had no doubt in affirming a Section 2(e)(5) functionality refusal of the product configuration shown here, for umbrellas.
-Although

-Section 2(e)(5) is an absolute bar to registration, the Board also considered but rejected OEP's claim of acquired distinctiveness under Section 2(f).
+Although Section 2(e)(5) is an absolute bar to registration, the Board also considered but rejected OEP's claim of acquired distinctiveness under Section 2(f).
 OEP owned a design patent on the umbrella design; the Board agreed that this is evidence of non-functionality, but not dispositive.
 OEP's expired utility patent stated that, unlike some prior designs, its mesh material "provides strength to the entire first canopy portion ... helping to keep the first canopy portion taut."
 Moreover, the mesh portions are "easier to sew along the panel seams," and there is less waste of material as compared to die cut vent holes.
 And, according to the patent, "the present invention has significantly greater airflow than prior art designs."

 Several dependent claims of the patent "teach all elements of the applied-for mark, including the lower mesh canopy on which Applicant focuses on appeal."
 Both the claims and the specification of the patent supported a finding of functionality.
-As to acquired distinctiveness, the applicant failed to satisfy the higher burden of proof that applies to product designs.
+As to acquired distinctiveness, OEP failed to satisfy the higher burden of proof that applies to product designs.

 In re MK Diamond Products, Inc., 2020 USPQ2d 10882 (TTAB 2020) [precedential].

-Affirming another Section 2(e)(5) refusal to register the product configuration mark shown here, for "circular saw blades for power operated saws," the Board found the proposed mark to be de jure functional.
+Affirming another Section 2(e)(5) refusal to register, the Board found the product configuration mark shown here, for "circular saw blades for power operated saws," to (continued on next page) be de jure functional.
 Four third-party utility patents, two pending applications, and evidence of third-party use confirmed that cut-outs interspaced along the outer edge of a circular saw blade, regardless of shape, are de jure functional because they provide one or more utilitarian benefits: they dissipate blade stress, prevent blade warpage, clean out kerf, and attain straighter cutting action.
-The Board concluded that applicant's configuration 'is dictated by the function it performs, and is therefore essential to the use or purpose of the goods and as a whole is functional."
-TrafFix, 58 USPQ2d at 1006.
+The Board concluded that applicant's configuration "is dictated by the function it performs, and is therefore essential to the use or purpose of the goods and as a whole is functional."
+TrafFix Devices, Inc. v.
+Mktg.
+Displays, Inc., 532 U.S. 23, 58 USPQ2d 1001, 1006 (2001).
 For the sake of completeness, the Board considered applicant's claim of acquired distinctiveness.
 However, the widespread use of substantially similar cut-outs undercut MK's Section 2(f) claim, it failed to show "look-for" advertising, and its sales figures lacked industry context.
 The Board concluded that MK did not meet the higher burden of proof applicable to product configurations.